Baháʼí Faith in the Samoas: Organization and growth

 In 1977 three summer schools were held in Samoa, one in each of the major islands of Savai'i, Tutuila and Upolu, replacing the usual central summer school held in Lelata, Apia, and the same year the first national children's conference took place.
 At that time eight of ten planned local centers had been built and there were at least 24 local assemblies.
 In 1978 the annual convention had 30 delegates to elect the national assembly – and the elected members of that year were Sam Ale Ale, Moli Chang, Reuben Busby, Lilian Ala'i, Fuiono Aniseto, Lina Kava, Khosrow Moghelpour, Fili Pe'epe'e and Leala Tasi.
 In 1978 an award was given to Baháʼí youth and children who took part in the Samoan Arts Festival; following Baháʼí laws the money award was donated to a humanitarian agency.
 In 1979 the Baháʼís of Samoa in cooperation with Russ and Gina Garcia produced a film commemorating the International Year of the Child that was shown on television several times in Samoa.
 In 1981 one hundred fifty people from Samoa, Tuvalu, the Cook Islands, Kiribati, New Zealand and the United States attended a women's conference in Samoa that was planned to commemorate the 50th anniversary of the death of Bahíyyih Khánum.
-Speakers included the wife and sister of the king of Samoa, and the wife of the prime minister of the Cook Islands and a Maori woman from New Zealand.
+Speakers included the wife and sister of the Malietoa, and the wife of the prime minister of the Cook Islands and a Maori woman from New Zealand.